top of page

 Don’t Look Back

-The only reason I have to look back is to be able to say what God has done and how far He has brought me.
+The only reason I have to look back is to be able to see what God has done and how far He has brought me.

 What are the stages I've come through?
-I have to release those stages too.
-That's all helped me to grow but I don't continue to define myself in those stages of my life either.
-Only where I am now.
+I release those stages.
+They helped me to grow but I don't continue to define myself in those stages of my life.
+I define myself in where I am now.
 This is who I am.
 I'm not to look back for any other reason.
 That’s not who I am anymore.

 Genesis 19:17 (NLV)